-Note that an opponent who has not started their first turn is treated like they haven't walked up to the battlefield yet.
+An opponent who has not started their first turn is treated like they haven’t walked up to the battlefield yet.
 This means you do not have an opponent until they start their first turn, so you are unable to attack them and any ability that would effect them does not.

-Also, you may attack yourself, if you feel like it.
+But, you may attack yourself, if you feel like it.

-To summon your boss, look at its summoning condition.
+Summon Your Boss: First, look at its summoning condition.
 If that condition is met, you may turn your boss face-up during your main phase.
 They are treated exactly like summons and can do everything a normal summon can do, including declare attacks, get attacked, use abilities, etc.

 However, because these summons have the special name “boss,” they have some additional rules attached.
 (These rules can be visualized if you picture your boss as if it is covering your entire battlefield)